balcortex/100_days_code_web_development/README.md

 ## Day 109 - 2024/01/04

 Today I added support for the decimal point button and fixed the overflow of float numbers on the screen

+## Day 110 - 2024/01/05

+Today I added the delete, clear, and clear all buttons.